 A chapter of Phi Theta Kappa, the international honor fraternity for two-year colleges, is active at Housatonic.
 Students are inducted into the Chi Rho chapter each spring at a formal induction ceremony.
-To be eligible for membership, students must have completed 30 semester hours at Housatonic with a Grade Point Average of 3.2 or better, receive recommendations from four faculty members, and have a record of good citizenship and involvement with the College and the community.
+To be eligible for membership, students must have completed 30 semester hours at Housatonic with a have a record of good citizenship and involvement with the College and the community.